ElektrazCode/FullStackOpen/Part0/0-6-SPANewNodeDiagram.md

 server-->>browser: {"message": "note created"}
 deactivate server

-Note right of browser: New note added to the list by updating the last note only on the browser side.
+Note right of browser: New note added to the list by updating/rendering the last note part only on the browser side.

 ```